Woody Family Roots

 The Colonial Quakers were prodigious record keepers and many of their records have survived and have been transcribed by William Hinshaw and others.
 The minutes of the Henrico Monthly Meeting record the only two Woody Quakers mentioned in Virginia.
 In 1722, James Woody provided funds to help build a Meeting House.
 Micajah Woody of Hanover County and several of his daughters are noted from 1739 to 1759.
 Although it is possible that his ancestors may have been Quakers, there is no evidence at all to suggest that Henry Woody, of Goochland and Franklin Counties, was a Quaker.
 The name Henry Woody does not occur at all in the Quaker records.
 Also, most Quakers were strict pacifists and Henry was a Revolutionary War veteran.

-In the records described above and in the court records of Goochland, Henrico, Hanover and New Kent Counties, the given names of John, Martha, Micajah, Simon, James, Anthony, Henry, Robert, and Samuel appear quite frequently; however, determining the relationships of these people is extremely difficult or impossible.
+In the records described above and in the court records of Goochland, Henrico, Hanover and New Kent Counties, the given names of John, Martha, Micajah, Simon, James, Henry, and Samuel appear quite frequently; however, determining the relationships of these people is extremely difficult or impossible.
 Birth and marriage records are virtually non-existent for this period, so it is left to the family historian to first obtain and then subjectively interpret the meaning of the existing documents.

-Woody Records Effected by County Formation,
+Woody Records Effected by County & Parish Formation and the Civil War

 A little knowledge of Virginia county formation, boundary changes and Civil